 However, it’s worth noting that it’s not free to be part of Contena.
-Writers pay a training and subscription fee.
+Even experienced writers pay a training and subscription fee.
 And companies looking to hire writers pay a $99 listing fee.

 However, the beauty of the platform is that it minimizes the frustrations both sides experience.
 Writers know that only serious brands that offer fair compensation advertise on Contena.

 The quality of writing jobs available on Contena supersedes those on any of the above platforms.